zupzup/node-rxjs-commander-dojo/README.md

 # A Reactive Streaming Client

 - -f / --filter
-    - socket.io server ./socket, runs on http://localhost:4000
+    - socket.io server ./socket.js, runs on http://localhost:4000
     - on "/data" you get a stream of unfiltered data
     - subscribe to that stream
         - for each value, make a request to /data/{id}
     - print the results
         - in the order you received the id's
+        - grouped by color
-    - only print once every second
+    - only print once every 2 seconds
+    - print the combined price of all products as well